danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 **For the formation of:**
 **Light Stream Ministry**
-Organization for Spiritual Transformation with Reliance upon our Faith in GOD
+Organization for Spiritual Transformation with Reliance upon our Faith in SOURCE
 **A SPIRITUAL CHURCH MINISTRY**
 **EST:** April 8, 2016